uo-ec607/lectures/08-regression/08-regression.md

 ## # … with 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>
 ```

-(BTW, If you're wondering how to export regression results to other formats (e.g. LaTeX tables), don't worry: We'll get to that at the very end of the lecture.)
+By the way, if you're wondering how to export regression results to other formats (e.g. LaTeX tables), don't worry: We'll [get to that](#regression-tables) at the end of the lecture.

 ### Regressing on subsetted or different data